-The Hearings Officer finds that the Applicant is providing private open space for each unit.
+Private open space is provided for each dwelling unit.
 Ground floor units will have patios at least 96 square feet in size, with no dimension less than six feet.
 The second and third story units will have decks that are a minimum of 60 square feet in size.
 The private open space areas comply with the minimum size requirements of Table 702-4.

-(E) To encourage active recreational opportunities for residents, the square footage of an improved open space area may be counted twice toward the total amount of required open space, provided each such area meets the standards set forth in this subsection.
-Example: a 750-square-foot improved open space area may count as 1,500 square feet toward the open space requirement.
+- (E) To encourage active recreational opportunities for residents, the square footage of an improved open space area may be counted twice toward the total amount of required open space, provided each such area meets the standards set forth in this subsection.
+Example: a 750-square-foot improved open space area may count as 1,500 square feet toward the open space requirement. - (i) Be a minimum 750 square feet in size with a minimum dimension of 25 feet for all sides: and - (ii) Include at least one of the following types of features: - a.
+Covered pavilion.

-- (i) Be a minimum 750 square feet in size with a minimum dimension of 25 feet for all sides; and - (ii) Include at least one of the following types of features: - a.
-Covered pavilion. - b.
+- b.
 Ornamental or food garden. - c.
 Developed and equipped children's play area, with a minimum 30-inch-tall fence to separate the children's play area from any parking lot, drive aisle, or street. - d.
 Sports area or court (e.g., tennis, handball, volleyball, basketball, soccer). - e.
 Swimming pool or wading pool.

-The Hearings Officer finds that this standard is not applicable because the applicant has met the minimum open space requirement without using the reduction offered in this section.
+The applicant has met the minimum open space requirement without using the reduction offered in this section.